dincek/PHPNodeJS/README.md

 Requirements
 ------------
-- NodeJS (>= v0.10.10, maybe it works with older version, never tested, there must be binary file "node" on server / computer where you execute script)
+- [NodeJS]("http://nodejs.org/", "NodeJS") (>= v0.10.10, maybe it works with older version (never tested, you are welcome to test and report if it works or not), there must be binary file "node" on server / computer where you execute script)

 Initialize
 ----------